-- Template Password For Windows virtual machine, enter the password to access the template. - CPU Reservation (MHz) Enter the CPU reservation for the virtual machine. - CPU Limit (in MHz) Enter the CPU limit reservation for the virtual machine. - Memory Reservation (in MB) Enter the memory reservation for the virtual machine. - Memory Limit (in MB) Enter the memory limit for the virtual machine. - Memory ShareLevel Enter the memory sharelevel for the virtual machine. - Organization Enter Organization name.
+- 1. Log in to IBM Cloud Orchestrator Self-Service user interface. - 2.
+Click to open - 3.
+Go to SELF-SERVICE CATALOG and select Direct Driver VMware offering. - 4.
+Click to open Create Windows Virtual Machine offering. - 5.
+In the Create Windows Virtual Machine page, select a vCenter and click Submit.
+The Selected Region is prepopulated with the value selected in vCenter along with Data Center Path and Data Cluster Name.
+You cannot make any changes to these values. - 6.
+Enter or select the following values: - Data Store Cluster Name Enter the value if you have not selected any Data Store name. - Data Store Name Enter the value if you have not selected any Data Store Cluster name. - Template Name Select a template from the drop-down list.
+If the list is empty, then there is no Windows template available. - VM Name Name of the Windows virtual machine. - Network Name Select a network from the drop-down list.
+All the networks available for the selected virtual machine is displayed in the list. - NIC Type Select the network interface card or controller to connect to a network.
+All NIC types of the selected network is displayed in the list. - No of CPUs and Memory Enter the number of CPUs and RAM Memory in GB that you want in the cloned Windows virtual machine. - IP Address Enter the IP Address of the Windows virtual machine. - Enter the Domain, DNS Server, DNS Suffix, Gateway, and Subnet Mask of the Windows virtual machine. - Template Password For Windows virtual machine, enter the password to access the template. - CPU Reservation (MHz) Enter the CPU reservation for the virtual machine. - CPU Limit (in MHz) Enter the CPU limit reservation for the virtual machine. - Memory Reservation (in MB) Enter the memory reservation for the virtual machine. - Memory Limit (in MB) Enter the memory limit for the virtual machine. - Memory ShareLevel Enter the memory sharelevel for the virtual machine. - Disk Size (in GB) Enter the disk size of the virtual machine in GB.
+The clone Windows virtual machine operation fails if you enter a value beyond the permissible disk size limit. - Organization Enter Organization name.
 For example, IBM. - Product Key Enter the Windows product key.
-If you enter a wrong product key, then clone fails with appropriate information in the log file. - Workgroup Enter Workgroup name which will be used in sysprep of windows. - In Random Password, select NO or YES.
-If you select NO, then the password mentioned in the template is used.
-If you select YES, then you have to enter the Email ID to receive the random password. - Click Clone VM. - 6.
+If you enter a wrong product key, then clone fails with appropriate information in the log file. - Workgroup Enter Workgroup name which will be used in sysprep of windows.

+- In Random Password, select N0 or YES.
+If you select N0, then the password mentioned in the template is used.
+If you select YES, then you have to enter the Email ID to receive the random password. - Click Clone VM. - 7.
 Go to REQUESTS to confirm the status of the operation in the page.
 Alternatively, you can also go to your VMware vCenter and verify if the virtual machine is created or not.